MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 ___

 ### 1. Download and install VMware Workstation 15 Pro.

-1. Download and install VMware Workstation 15 Pro.
+We'll be using VMware Workstation Pro (Fusion on Mac) as our main hypervisor to run our VMs.
+Virtualbox is the free alternative but I've found VMware Workstation to be much beter and allows much better networking and snapshotting options.
+If you really prefer to using Virtiualbox for whatever reasons then there shouldn't be any issues.

-    1.1 You should have already gotten the link in an email from E-hub or similar.
+> You should have already received an email link from E-hub or similar to get your copy of VMware Workstation/Fusion Pro.
 If not let me know and I'll add you.
+> I'll be creating new user accounts for the next couple of weeks only, so don't wait to contact me and then expect me to sort you a licence.